Skip to content

 Can improving my oral microbiome help with bad breath?

-In many people, bad breath is linked with sulfur-producing bacteria on the tongue and around the gums.
+In many people, bad breath is linked with sulphur-producing bacteria on the tongue and around the gums.
 Gently cleaning these areas, supporting saliva and reducing factors that drive dysbiosis can make a noticeable difference.
 However, bad breath can also arise from sinus, lung, gut or systemic issues, so persistent concerns should be discussed with a healthcare professional.

 How often should I brush and floss for a healthy oral microbiome?

-Most guidelines recommend brushing twice daily and cleaning between teeth at least once daily, unless your dental provider suggests otherwise.
+Many guidelines recommend brushing twice daily and cleaning between teeth at least once daily, unless your dental provider suggests otherwise.
 The quality of your technique and the gentleness of your approach matter as much as the exact frequency.
 Overly aggressive scrubbing can irritate gums and enamel, while inconsistent cleaning allows plaque to accumulate.

 Do I need special tests to know if my oral microbiome is healthy?